Vineetsridhar/Impression/README.md

   - I connected the frontend to the backend, and wrote the calls for the communication between the two.

 ## Chris
-- Done
+- [Frontend]
-   - Created expo application to initialize the project.
+   - Created Landing Page
+   - Implemented real-time search for Contacts and Groups
-   - Created Profile page for a user.
+   - Implemented option for users to leave a Group
-   - Created Contacts page for People and Organizations.
+   - Created Page for Groups
-   - Styled Profile page.
-   - Styled Contacts page.
-   - Styled Contact Detail page.
-   - Updated User’s Profile page based on backend data.
-- In Progress (extra features not needed for sprint 1)
+   - Added app bar for Contact detail page (displays info and has back arrow to navigate to previous page)
-   - Add app bar / navigation bar to Contact Detail.
+   - Implemented top tab navigation between Contact and Group page.
-   - Add search feature for a contact.
+   - Implemented Search Bar on Contact and Group Page.

 ## Rami Bazoqa